ppy/osu-wiki/wiki/Tournaments/oPHF/2018/en.md

 - Rules for mod usage are indicated below.
 The mod will be applied if the beatmap chosen is included in a specific category in the mappool.
   - **NoMod** - No mod is to be used at all for the beatmap.
-  - **HR (HardRock)** - The HardRock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
+  - **HR (Hard Rock)** - The Hard Rock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
   - **HD (Hidden)** - The Hidden mod will be used by both participants if the map chosen falls into the Hidden category of the mappool.
-  - **DT (DoubleTime)** - The DoubleTime mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
+  - **DT (Double Time)** - The Double Time mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
   - **FreeMod** - Both contestants must use either Hidden or Hard Rock mods if the map chosen falls into the FreeMod category of the mappool.

 #### osu!taiko

 - Rules for mod usage are indicated below.
 The mod will be applied if the beatmap chosen is included in a specific category in the mappool.
   - **NoMod** - No mod is to be used at all for the beatmap.
-  - **HR (HardRock)** - The HardRock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
+  - **HR (Hard Rock)** - The Hard Rock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
   - **HD (Hidden)** - The Hidden mod will be used by both participants if the map chosen falls into the Hidden category of the mappool.
-  - **DT (DoubleTime)** - The DoubleTime mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
+  - **DT (Double Time)** - The Double Time mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
   - **FreeMod** - Both contestants must use either Hidden or Hard Rock mods if the map chosen falls into the FreeMod category of the mappool.

 #### osu!catch

 - Rules for mod usage are indicated below.
 The mod will be applied if the beatmap chosen is included in a specific category in the mappool.
   - **NoMod** - No mod is to be used at all for the beatmap.
-  - **HR (HardRock)** - The HardRock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
+  - **HR (Hard Rock)** - The Hard Rock mod will be used by both participants if the map chosen falls into the Hard Rock category of the mappool.
   - **HD (Hidden)** - The Hidden mod will be used by both participants if the map chosen falls into the Hidden category of the mappool.
-  - **DT (DoubleTime)** - The DoubleTime mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
+  - **DT (Double Time)** - The Double Time mod will be used by both participants if the map chosen falls into the Double Time category of the mappool.
 - The use of **HD (Hidden)** is permitted when the map being picked is in the **HR (Hard Rock)** or **DT (Double Time)** bracket.

 #### osu!mania

 - For both osu!mania 4K and 7K, the tournament will assume the **osu!mania FreeMod** rule.
-This permits the usage of **HD (Hidden)**, **FI (FadeIn)**, or **FL (Flashlight)** during a pick.
+This permits the usage of **HD (Hidden)**, **FI (Fade In)**, or **FL (Flashlight)** during a pick.

 ### Eligibility and registration